 - A number of times to post each day, and the amount of time it will take to create and put up the posts.
 When considering the time taken for putting up posts, an hourly rate often applies.

-- Marketing cost in terms of content creation, placement of advertisements, and tracking hashtags.
+- Marketing cost in terms of content creation, placement of advertisements, using different tools, and tracking hashtags.

 - The number of followers on the page.
 Any page with more than 1,000 followers counts as being influential.
 The more influential the pages are, the higher the fees that can be charged.